zAlweNy26/Java_Projects/README.md

    #### How I want to improve it :
    - I want to facilitate the translation with a line recognition.

-### 4. Fiscal Code Calculator
+### 4. Fiscal Code Calculator :white_check_mark:
    - Completed ± **100 %**

    #### About it :
    Fiscal Code Calculator is an application that calculate your fiscal code in a really easy way.
    After calculating it, the application will enter the data and the fiscal code in a JSON file in the same directory of the        program.
 The program works only with italian cities and foreign nations.
-   - Italian cities database provided by @matteocontrini [here](https://github.com/matteocontrini/comuni-json)
+   - Italian cities database provided by **Matteo Contrini** [here](https://github.com/matteocontrini/comuni-json)

    #### How I want to improve it :
    - I want to add conditions for names and surnames with all kind of accented letters.